catsclaw/triumphweb/content/play/blurbs.md

 ### What you hope for

-Revenge on Mel Smith who killed your lover
+Revenge on Brook Smith who killed your lover

 ### How you got here